firefoxfoxthrot/developer-web-site/_pages/ckm-architecture.md

 ## Why Now for CKM?

-CKM has been enabled by the incorporation of new cryptography into Bitcoin, in particular the availabilty of Schnorr after the Taproot softfork.
-For the first time, thanks to some special characteristics of Bitcoin's secp256k1 elliptic curve, we can make use of the special advantages of Schnorr, such as signature aggregation and adapter signatures and support the use of quorum threshold-signature schemes such as FROST to leverage SMPC (Secure Multi Party Computation).
+CKM has been enabled by the incorporation of new cryptography into Bitcoin, in particular the availabilty of Schnorr after the Taproot softfork, and by the rollout of the first [security-tested FROST implementation](https://github.com/ZcashFoundation/frost) by the Zcash Foundation.
+For the first time, thanks to some special characteristics of Bitcoin's secp256k1 elliptic curve, we can make use of the [special advantages of Schnorr such as signature aggregation and adapter signatures](https://www.blockchaincommons.com/musings/Schnorr-Intro/) and support the use of quorum threshold-signature schemes such as FROST to leverage SMPC (Secure Multi Party Computation).

 Each of these new technologies have specific advantages that can be applied to a CKM system:
 * Schnorr allows for smaller multisigs than current technologies, and also improves privacy by not revealing who signed a transaction (nor even if it was a single signature or a multisignature).
 * Taproot fully integrates Schnorr signatures into Bitcoin, improves the privacy of Bitcoin scripts, and allows for more complex scripting.
 * SMPC allows for keys to be collaboratively generated and used such that no individual ever sees the full key.
+* ZF FROST implements the latter through its [Distributed Key Generation](https://frost.zfnd.org/tutorial/dkg.html).

 By improving the use of multisigs and of Bitcoin scripts, and by allowing for SMPC to generate and use keys together, we can engage in wide-scale collaboration on the Bitcoin blockchain, which can then be extended to other digital-asset classes.